crayzeewulf/libserial/docs/user_manual/download.rst

 Download
 ========

-The latest version of LibSerial is 0.6.0rc2.
-You can download the source code for LibSerial-0.6.0rc2 from `here <https://sourceforge.net/projects/libserial/files/?source=navbar>`_.
+The latest version of LibSerial is 1.0.0rc1.
+You can find the source code for LibSerial-1.0.0rc1 `here <https://github.com/crayzeewulf/libserial>`_.
-Older versions of LibSerial may also be downloaded from the above site.
+Older versions of LibSerial may also be found at the above site.